twowaits/SDE-Interview-Questions/Microsoft/README.md

 ____
 <b name="coding">Coding round questions</b><br/>

+- Write a program to check if a binary tree is BST or not.
 - Write a program to reverse digits of an integer.
 - Write a function that calculates the day of the week for any particular date in the past or future.
 - Given a binary tree and data value of a node.
 The task is to find the sum of cousin nodes of a given node.
 If the given node has no cousins then return -1.